bestwebsoft/gallery-wordpress-plugin/readme.txt

 5. PrettyPhoto pop-up window containing the album images.

 == Changelog ==

+= V4.2.3 - 19.09.2014 =
+* Update : We updated all functionality for wordpress 4.0.
+* Budfix : Social buttons duplicating was fixed.

 = V4.2.2 - 07.08.2014 =
 * Budfix : Security Exploit was fixed.